ValGRY/Data-Science-Projects/London Housing/README.md

 **Cleaning the data**

 1. Choosing only the rows that I am going to use
-2. Reomove rows which is not London boroughs
+2. Remove rows which are not London boroughs

 **Transforming the data**
 1. Rename some columns